 Roku Premiere and Premiere+

 These devices were just released at the end of September 2018.
 They offer HDR and 4K video at a fantastic price point.
 The Premiere is priced at $39.99, which the Premiere+ retails at $49.99.
-The only difference between the 2 is the Premiere+ comes with the advanced point anywhere remote with voice search, headphone jack, and gaming buttons.
+The only difference between the 2 is the Premiere+ comes with the advanced remote with voice search, and volume control buttons for your TV.
 I recently did are Roku Premiere Review, so check it out for details.

 Who Should Purchase the Premiere or Premiere+

 People looking for an affordable lightweight streaming device that handle 4K UHD resolution and HDR should purchase the Premiere+.
 No one should purchase the Premiere because the advanced remote you get with the Premiere+ is well worth the extra $10.
 You can check out these products on the Roku Website.

 These devices from Roku are the entry-level products from Roku.
 The only difference between these two devices is the Roku Express+ comes with composite A/V Cables for older televisions.
 Those are the older red, white, and yellow cables that were prevalent prior to the advent HDMI.

 Both the Express and Express+ come with, the Roku Standard IR Remote with channel shortcut buttons, two AAA batteries, a removable adhesive strip for mounting, a High-Speed HDMI cable, a power adapter & micro USB cable (for power).
 The Express+ also includes a Composite A/V cable (red/white/yellow).

 While the Express and Express+ do not support Ethernet, they do support the Wi-Fi and are b/g/n compatible.
 They also support WEP, WPA, and WPA2 wireless security.
 Both support 720p and 1080p video and Dolby Audio pass-through via HDMI.

 Who Should Purchase the Roku Express or Express+